 The good news is that there are ways to help combat emotional blunting and reconnect with your emotions.
 Here are some of the steps you can take:

 Taking time each day to be mindful of your feelings and be present in the moment can help you reconnect with yourself on a deeper level.
+Journaling, meditative breathing, and taking some time outside can all be helpful grounding tools.

 Talk to a Therapist